nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-22-tfs-integration-tools-issue-tf10141-no-files-checked-in-as-a-result-of-a-tfs-check-in-failure/index.md

 ---
 title: "TFS Integration Tools - Issue: TF10141 No Files checked in as a result of a TFS check-in failure"
+description: "Resolve TFS check-in failures with expert insights on TF10141.
+Learn to troubleshoot conflicts and ensure successful migrations in your projects."
 date: 2012-08-22
 creator: Martin Hinshelwood
 id: "7402"